Portion Master

 is 100 grams and you change it to 200 grams, all other ingredients in the recipe will double accordingly.

-The Key Unit
+The Key Units

 field lets you specify the unit of measurement for the Key Ingredient

 .
-Changing the Key Unit
+Changing the Key Units

 will automatically update the Proportional Ingredients